-* "The Sad Story of Henry/Come Out Henry" is this in spades.
-As a result for refusing to leave the tunnel, Henry is bricked up by the Fat Controller "for always and always and always".
+* As a result of refusing to leave the tunnel, Henry is bricked up by the Fat Controller "for always and always and always" (although in the US Version, It was only "until you're ready to come out!").
 By then, he becomes sad and miserable that no one would ever see his paint again and and that he is never being allowed to journey out again.
-The publishers of the original novel found the ending so downbeat they only sold Awdry's work so long as he created a happy ending via "Edward, Gordon and Henry".
+The publishers of the original novel found the ending so downbeat they only sold Awdry's work so long as he created a happy ending via "Edward, Gordon and Henry/Henry to the Rescue".

 * In "Toby and the Stout Gentleman/Toby the Tram Engine", the passengers wish Toby one last goodbye after his controller decided to close the line, leaving Toby in the shed lonely and unwanted. [[spoiler: That is until his driver wakes him up for good news: an important letter of a certain stout gentleman.]]